R3V1Z3/shadertoy2zge/README.md

 float ZGEGamma = 1.0; // Range: 0.0, 3.0 @separator
 ```

 The @separator tag is added to the variable declaration so that ZGE adds a separator prior to the ZGEGamma variable.
+Boolean parameters automatically receive the `@checkbox` tag.

 ## Examples